Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 2. Is it discriminatory to prefer British citizens?

 There is no general exemption allowing employers to favour British nationals simply to reduce administrative burden.
 The decision turns on whether the individual has the right to carry out the work, not on nationality.
-Once a person establishes a lawful right to work, they should be treated in the same way as any other candidate in the selection process.
+Where an individual has a lawful right to work for the role in question, recruitment decisions should not be influenced by nationality or ethnic origin.

 3. Can follow-up checks create discrimination risk?